DarkhanMedeuov/DarkhanMedeuov.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, this is my personal page.
-I am a quantitative sociologist from Kazakhstan.
-I am mostly interested in methodology, with a special fondness of network analysis.
-Also, I am passionate about rock climbing and drum'n'bass.

-Also, I have a Telegram channel called <b>[Chthonic Optimism](https://t.me/+GnDONZs1kTk0ODNi)</b>.
-It has 0 posts and 0 subscribers so far.
-There is a certain poetic justice to that, I think.
+Hi, I am a quantitative sociologist from Kazakhstan.
+I am currently finishing my PhD at the University of Leipzig.
+Previously, I studied Sociology at Saint Petersburg State University (M.A.) and Philosophy at Kazakh National University (B.A.).
+Very broadly speaking, my general interest is the application of various statistical methods to social data.
+I have a versatile statistical toolkit, but my particular fondness is for network analysis.